lastcron/VagrantFile-forZend2-DevelopmentSuite/README.md

-# VagrantFile forZend2 Framework Development
+# VagrantFile for Zend2 Framework Development
 -------------------------------------------------------------------------------------------
 This is a Vagrant file with the entire stack and tools for Zend2 Framwework Development so you can start developing locally right away.